-How the Press Corps Found Itself on the Ballot in Alabama
+Roy Moore’s Last Push: It’s Me or the ‘Lynch Mob Media’

 “[Reporters] keep talking about this like there’s some truth to it.
 Nothing has been proven.
 We know in Alabama it is not true.
 These are false allegations,” Suzelle Josey, a Prattville resident, told The Daily Beast.
 “And it’s irresponsible of the media to keep talking about it like it’s been proven.
 Because nothing has been proven.”

+The stakes in Tuesday’s elections are incredibly high.
+The future of major legislative items, like tax reform, could be altered should Moore lose and the Republican Party see its Senate majority reduced to a single seat (51-49).
+But beyond that are the sociopolitical implications.
+Moore is a hardline cultural conservative.
+He routinely rails against immigration and homosexuality, has said that Muslims shouldn’t serve in Congress, and waxed nostalgically about how the family structure was stronger during the time of slavery.
+On Monday night, his wife defended charges that he was anti-Semitic by noting that the couple had a Jewish lawyer.

+The cannon of statements has been nearly overshadowed by the sexual-assault allegations.
+And, collectively, they’ve left Moore with little choice but to hammer the Fourth Estate as an enemy.

-Republican candidates have run campaigns disparaging the media before.
-But few have made attacking the press’ credibility as central to their candidacy.
-Part of it appears driven out of necessity since he has staked so much of his political future on insisting that the Post’s bombshell allegations are false.
+Part of that strategy appears driven out of necessity because Moore has staked so much of his political future on insisting that the Post’s bombshell allegations are false.
 Indeed, national Republicans suspect that part of the reason Moore has been able to survive this scandal at all is because it was the Post and not a local outlet that broke the initial story.

 “I think the way the allegations came out—from a national news outlet and not a local one—probably caused the most backlash from Republicans in the state,” national GOP strategist Scott Jennings told The Daily Beast.
 “That’s the sad world we live in, where distrust in the national [political] media is so high that serious matters are immediately dismissed if your own tribe is negatively affected.”

-But some of Moore’s strategy has been drawn from the successful template Trump used when he won the presidency last year.
+But some of Moore’s playbook has been drawn from the successful template Trump used when he won the presidency last year.

 Drawing on that experience—during which he denied numerous allegations of sexual harassment levied against him—Trump has backed Moore with tweets, a nearby political rally, and a robocall.
 But he’s not the only person responsible for helping shore up the Alabama candidate’s electoral support.
 Sean Hannity, the Fox News prime-time host, may be even more responsible than Trump for Moore’s political survival.